 The specialist will provide instructions on how to prepare for the session.
 As the treatment is most effective on short, visible hairs, he/she will recommend that you shave 2 to 3 days before the procedure.
 You should avoid waxing, plucking or bleaching hairs at least 2 weeks beforehand.

 Some specialists will discuss the option of applying a numbing cream to the area that is to be treated.
-Some will request that you apply the cream 45 minutes before treatment, whereas others will apply the cream in small amounts themselves.
+Some will request that you apply the cream 45 minutes before a session, whereas others will apply the cream in small amounts themselves.
 Mild anaesthetics can be purchased over the counter.

 Finally, always request a skin patch test if one hasn't been recommended.
-Expect the typical cost of a laser hair removal skin patch test to be about $80-$100; however, this is often refundable after your first treatment.
+Expect the typical cost of a skin patch test to be about $80-$100; however, this is often refundable after your first session.

 Things to ask and find out about the laser specialist performing your treatment: